• Skip to main content

 Sequoia and Kings Canyon are in the southern Sierra Nevada Mountains.
 The mountains rise to over 14,000 feet.

-• Sandy and Jake Huntley, Sequoia National Park, California
+Sandy and Jake Huntley standing under a rock which was part of the old road, Sequoia National Park, California

 The roads at the Visitor Center were dry.
 We saw Red-tailed hawks and deer at lower elevations.